EKQSakke/Fussball/README.md

 # TODO:

 ### Create capsule with physics
-    - Drag mouse from capsule to direction to calculate impulse force vector, applied on release
+    - Drag mouse from capsule to direction to ✔️calculate impulse force vector, applied on release
     - Capsule needs to bounce from walls
     - Allow multiple characters per player (3 to start)